ibm-cloud-docs/BlockStorage/mounting_rhel8.md

 You set up DM Multipath with the `mpathconf` utility, which creates the multipath configuration file ``/etc/multipath.conf`.

-* If the /etc/multipath.conf file already exists, the mpathconf utility can edit it.
+* If the /etc/multipath.conf file exists, the mpathconf utility can edit it.
 * If the /etc/multipath.conf file does not exist, the mpathconf utility creates the /etc/multipath.conf file from scratch.

-For more information on the mpathconf utility, see the [mpathconf(8) man page](https://linux.die.net/man/8/mpathconf){: external}.
+For more information about the mpathconf utility, see the [mpathconf(8) man page](https://linux.die.net/man/8/mpathconf){: external}.

-1. Enter the mpathconf command with the --enable option specified:
+1. Enter the mpathconf command with the `--enable` option.
    ```zsh
    # mpathconf --enable --user_friendly_names n
    ```
    {: pre}

-2. Edit the /etc/multipath.conf file with the following minimum configuration.
+2. Edit the `/etc/multipath.conf` file with the following minimum configuration.

    ```zsh
    defaults {